 Do I Need to Go to the Doctor for a Herniated Disc?

 If you’re looking online for medical advice, you may see advice telling you most herniated discs heal on their own.
 While this is true, if you plan to bring an injury claim, you will need an official record of your injury to claim damages related to it.
 Therefore, we advise you to visit a doctor as soon as possible.

 You should also see a doctor if your symptoms:

 - Make it difficult to stand or walk

 - Include numbness, tingling, or loss of strength in arms, hands, legs, or feet

 Your doctor can not only conduct tests to arrive at an official diagnosis but also work with you on a treatment plan to help minimize pain and ensure you do not accidentally worsen your injury.

-What Kind of Treatment Will I Need for a Herniated Disk?
+What Kind of Treatment Will I Need for a Herniated Disc?

 If you do need surgery, the type of procedure will depend on the extent of your injury.
-Doctors often recommend diskectomy, laminectomy, artificial disk surgery, or spinal fusion.
+Doctors often recommend discectomy, laminectomy, artificial disc surgery, or spinal fusion.